Aristaloe aristata

 A. aristata occurs naturally in a large inland distribution.
 This area comprises central South Africa from the Karoo, Eastern Cape, the entire Lesotho and adjacent areas of the Free State and KwaZulu-Natal.

 The habitat is ecologically diverse, including parts at elevations ranging from 200 m to 2200 m.
 The plants grow in semi-arid, karoid terrain in sandy soil to open rocky places and shaded riverine forests.
-The species is not considered to be threatened in its habitat early in the twenty first century.
+The habitat population is deemed of least concern early in the twenty first century.

-This plant is a favourite with gardeners in diverse circumstances as it is hardy, small and easy to grow, also performing well in containers and indoor conditions.
-So, this one is not only for horticultural experts or people with much garden space.
-Some sun will help to induce blooming (Van Wyk and Smith, 2003; Jeppe, 1969; http://redlist.sanbi.org).
+This plant is a favourite with gardeners in diverse circumstances, as it is hardy, small and easy to grow.
+It also performs well in containers and indoor conditions.
+So, this one is not only for horticultural experts or people with much garden space, but brings joy to succulent aficionados of all gardening skill levels.
+Some sun will help to induce blooming (Van Wyk and Smith, 2003; Jeppe, 1969; iNaturalist; Wikipedia; http://redlist.sanbi.org).